spapas/spapas.github.io/content/pelican-windows.rst

   python -m pelican.server
   popd

-* **pelpub.bat**, to generate the production site in the output directory:
+* ``pelpub.bat``, to generate the production site in the output directory:

 .. code::

-  pelican content -o output -s publishconf.py
+  pelican content --output output --settings publishconf.py

 Now, when you want to develop your site locally, enter: